 Cutting-in with the Goose Neck

 The brush is made of a polyester/nylon blend and cleans up well.
-The 2 1/2-inch size is good for filling corners and cutting-in.
-Overall, the brush is great for what it's designed to do, but it's definitely not the greatest brush for cutting-in.
+The 2 1/2-inch size is good for filling corners and cutting-in, and for a smaller brush, it holds a good amount of paint.

 Is the Goose Neck Extendable Paint Brush Worth Buying?